NatachaH/laravel-bootstrap-component/README.md

 *The legend is required.*
 *The listing and template are path to some includes views.*
+*The Drag&Drop is NOT initialize, you have to add the JS for that functionnality*

 ```
 <x-bs-dynamic class="dynamic-automatic" legend="My dynamic field" listing="default.view.listing" template="default.view.template" min="1" max="5" name="mydynamic" type="mytype" sortable :items="[]" help="Help message" />